Find Southeast Asia Suppliers, Vietnam Manufacturer, Thailand Factory, Southeast Asia B2B, AseanVolt Sourcing Network, Singapore Trade Hub.

 2. Contractual Safeguards

-• Explicitly state calibration requirements in the purchase agreement.
+• Explicitly state calibration requirements in your purchase agreement or quality agreement.

-• Reserve the right to audit the supplier's calibration practices and records.
+• Reserve the right to audit calibration records and witness calibration activities.

 Description